rafe95/fiber-fsteps/README.md

 ## fiber-fsteps
 A project for learning the basics of building webapps with Fiber.
-Uses [go-memdb](https://github.com/hashicorp/go-memdb) ,an in-memory database.
+Uses [go-memdb](https://github.com/hashicorp/go-memdb), an in-memory database.

 ### Requirements
 > Go 1.16+